Programs/Education » Masters Program

 Biochemistry and Molecular Biology Seminar (GBCH-6020-01 fall & spring semesters, M 12:00-1:00, 1 credit hour/semester, course director: Hee-Won Park) Students are required to attend and participate in the seminars given by the Department of Biochemistry and Molecular Biology.

-Medical Biochemistry Grand Rounds Externship (GBCH-7540-01, fall semester, M-Th various, F 1:00-2:00 discussion session; GBCH-7550-01 spring, M-Th various, F 1:00-2:00 discussion session, 3 credit hour/semester, course director, Hua Lu & course co-director, Hee-Won Park) Students are required to actively attend each of the Grand Rounds offered by the Department of Medicine and an elective seminar offered by the various departments in the School of Medicine, and to give a one-page report post Grand Round.
-This report will summarize clinical and research topics, background knowledge, major experimental/diagnostic/therapeutic approaches discussed, key results, conclusions and significances of the studies presented in each Grand Round, as well as some critiques on the Grand Round.
+Medical Biochemistry Grand Rounds Externship (GBCH-7540-01, fall semester, M-Th various, F 1:00-2:00 discussion session; GBCH-7550-01 spring, M-Th various, F 1:00-2:00 discussion session, 3 credit hour/semester, course director, Hua Lu & course co-director, Jeffrey Han) Students are required to actively attend each of the Grand Rounds offered by the Department of Medicine and an elective seminar offered by the various departments in the School of Medicine, and to give a one-page report post Grand Round.
+This report will summarize clinical and research topics, background knowledge, major experimental/diagnostic/therapeutic approaches discussed, key results, conclusions and significance of the studies presented in each Grand Round, as well as some critiques on the Grand Round.
 A one-hour discussion section on Friday will follow the seminars.
 Grades are based on participation and reports.

 Human Medical Cellular Biochemistry (GBCH-7500-01, fall semester, lecture/discussion session, 5 credit hours, course director: David Franklin) The objectives and content of the Human Medical Cellular Biochemistry course are designed to provide students with a comprehensive understanding of cellular structure and function, and the manner by which cellular processes are normally integrated and regulated.
 This course stresses both the normal cellular function, and why disease states occur if normal cellular processes are disrupted.
 This is a medical school course equivalent.